nikhil49023/Financifyv3/COST_ESTIMATION.md

-# FIn-Box Application: Estimated Monthly Cost at Scale
+# EmpowerMint Application: Estimated Monthly Cost at Scale

-This document provides a high-level estimate of the monthly operational costs to run the FIn-Box application for **10,000 active users**.
+This document provides a high-level estimate of the monthly operational costs to run the EmpowerMint application for **10,000 active users**.

 **Disclaimer**: This is an estimate based on a set of assumptions about user behavior.
 Actual costs may vary depending on real-world usage patterns, feature adoption, and pricing changes from service providers.